Mountain Tour – Laponia Adventure

 In bad weather or if you are physically not capable of helping your dogs on this long and steep uphill, we follow the same trail south that we followed up in the last days.
 From Aktse to Årrenjarka it is 55 kilometers, so a great last day on the sled.

 At the end-point we thank our dogs and give them a well deserved rest in their dogboxes.
 We enjoy a nice dinner together, either at Årrenjarka (if you stay there) or somewhere along the way back.
-There are several options that we can discuss with the booking.

 - A private tour, with just your group!